-Instructors include GGU faculty, judges, mock trial coaches, and seasoned practitioners who lecture, demonstrate, and provide individual critique.
-A unique aspect of 1st STEP includes assessment and feedback by a performance coach during weekly workshop sessions.
-The extensive coverage of witness examination, motions practice, use of exhibits, case analysis, opening statements, closing arguments, impeachment, and over-all trial strategy boosts student skill and confidence in the courtroom.
-At the conclusion of the first week, every student conducts a full-length trial, and enters the second half of the program with increasing effectiveness.
+Instructors include GGU faculty, judges, mock trial coaches, and seasoned practitioners who lecture, demonstrate, and provide individual critique throughout the week.
+A unique aspect of Immersion Week includes assessment and feedback by a performance coach during daily workshop sessions.
+The extensive coverage of case analysis, opening statements, witness examination, closing arguments, use of exhibits, and over-all trial strategy boosts student skill and confidence in the courtroom.
+At the conclusion of the first week, every student conducts a full-length trial, and enters the second portion of the program with increasing effectiveness.